mcthoren/particle_weather/README.md

 	* 2019-03-31: Moved the Geiger counter to the bottom shelf of a plant thing on the balcony.
 	* 2020-09-21: Stacked the Geiger counter box on top of the solar power equipment box.
 	* 2021-10-13: Replaced the OG Raspberry Pi 1 + Breadboard setup that's been running all this time with a less temporary RPi Zero W + Adafruit Bonnet
+	* 2022-02-07: New particle wx v9 hardware and software merge/builtin to a new weather enclosure on the balcony